 NCDAC is a newly created Cabinet Agency in North Carolina established in the 2021-2023 budget that was passed by the North Carolina General Assembly and signed into law by Governor Roy Cooper in November 2021.
 NCDAC split from the North Carolina Department of Public Safety (NCDPS) and officially started operations on January 1, 2023.

-NCDAC and the NC Office of Strategic Partnerships (OSP) are undertaking an initiative to develop NCDAC’s Priority Questions Research Agenda (PQRA).
-The aim of the PQRA is to set and define key areas in which the agency will research and develop evidence to inform its policy, programmatic, and operational decisions.
-Developing NCDAC’s PQRA comes at an opportune time as the agency works to hire staff, formalize policies and procedures, and further its use of data and research to inform rehabilitation and reentry services to currently and formerly incarcerated individuals.
+NCDAC and the NC Office of Strategic Partnerships (OSP) undertook an initiative to develop NCDAC’s Priority Questions Research Agenda (PQRA).
+The aim of the PQRA was to set and define key areas in which the agency will research and develop evidence to inform its policy, programmatic, and operational decisions.
+Developing NCDAC’s PQRA came at an opportune time as the agency worked to hire staff, formalize policies and procedures, and further its use of data and research to inform rehabilitation and reentry services to currently and formerly incarcerated individuals.

-The primary motivation for NCDAC to develop a PQRA is to develop more rigorous research and evidence for leadership, managers, and front-line staff to inform decisions about the agency’s program, policies, and operations.
-Moreover, all North Carolinians benefit from evidence-based decisions that improve the safety, rehabilitation, and reentry outcomes NCDAC seeks to achieve.
+The primary motivation for NCDAC to develop a PQRA was to develop more rigorous research and evidence for leadership, managers, and front-line staff to inform decisions about the agency’s program, policies, and operations.

-The NCDAC PQRA will outline potential approaches to address the identified Priority Questions and include an assessment of NCDAC’s research and evaluation capacity to answer the Priority Questions over the next two years (2023-2025).
+The NCDAC PQRA outlines potential approaches to address the agency's identified Priority Questions over the next two years (2023-2025).

 Planned use of results

-The NCDAC PQRA will be used to guide the agency’s research and evidence building activities over the next two years (2023-2025).
-The development of the NCDAC PQRA will also set the stage for OSP’s Evidence Advisors to advise, support, and help execute some initial research and evaluation projects identified by internal and external stakeholders.
+The NCDAC PQRA guides the agency’s research and evidence building activities over the next two years (2023-2025).
+OSP’s Evidence Advisor is advising and helping to execute some initial research and evaluation projects identified in the PQRA Action Plan.
 Some examples of work OSP might complete include conducting evidence reviews for specific Priority Questions, developing research designs for potential evaluations, and conducting analysis of NCDAC data to try answer emergent questions.
-The Priority Questions included in the PQRA will identify areas where they need to hire staff to build its capabilities to conduct research and evaluation activities.

 Data